PHOTOS

 Around the age of 20, Paul enrolled to study jazz at the Conservatory of Maastricht and Amsterdam.
 In 2001 he moved to Amsterdam, where he still lives today.

-During his studies and soon after graduating in 2005, Paul became a familiar figure in Dutch jazz circles, developing into one of the few male jazz vocalists in the Netherlands.
+During his studies and soon after graduating, Paul became a familiar figure in Dutch jazz circles, developing into one of the few male jazz vocalists in the Netherlands.
 After many guest appearances in big bands and groups, he joined the popular Dutch “small” big band, The Young Sinatras, as the lead vocalist.
-They recorded two EPs and two albums together and gigged continually for eight years throughout the Netherlands, as well as in Germany, France, Belgium and England.
+They recorded two albums together and gigged continually for eight years throughout the Netherlands, as well as in Germany, France, Belgium and England.
 They also performed several times at the North Sea Jazz festival in Rotterdam.

 Paul’s music receives wide recognition through jazz radio broadcasts like Radio6, NPO Radio2 Soul & Jazz and Sublime FM, where he has been a regular guest for a number of years.
 He has been nominated several times for a Radio6 Award for Best Male Vocalist, Best Single and Best Jazz Talent.